How do you make a success of an online relationship? Advice is at hand!

 - Avoid gossiping at all cost.
 You online partner will only conclude that if you diss others, than at some point you’ll do the same to him or her

-- Don't be a 'drama queen' by deliberately eliciting supportive responses just to get some sympathy, and be suspicious of anyone else who appears to do that.
+- Be suspicious if your partner appears to continuingly elicit supportive responses just to get some sympathy.
 You may feel flattered and needed, but it may not make for a healthy relationship.

-- Don't rely on the online relationship to meet the majority your essential emotional needs
+- Meet with friends and family living close by.
+Don’t rely on the online relationship to meet the majority your essential emotional needs

 Other helpful links